Why change fails

 Measurement

-Change must be measured through behavior and adoption, not communication activity.
+Change must be measured through behavior and execution, not activity or messaging.

 Behavior